By Corey Lewis, CPT, CSCS

 If you’re considering using Kre-Alkalyn, EFX Sports uses pH-correct creatine monohydrate to increase strength and enhance performance.
 Available in both capsules or powder, the brand manufactures all its products and is one hundred percent free of banned-substances.

 To be honest, there isn’t a ton of difference between the two types in terms of strength and performance.
-Early studies suggest that creatine HCL is more soluble than creatine monohydrate.
+Early studies suggest that this HCL formulation is more soluble than the monohydrate form.
 It’s known to be more comfortable on the stomach for those who may experience stomach issues from monohydrate.
 Some research also suggests you only need a fraction of the amount of the HCLform for it to be as effective as monohydrate.
 This means you can consume much less of the chemical, which may help with any stomach upset side effects.
 Due to the higher bioavailability and absorption, you also don’t need to go through the loading and cycling phase.

-Creatine magnesium chelate is a form of the chemical that has been “chelated” with magnesium.
+Magnesium chelate is a formulation of creatine that has been “chelated” with magnesium.
 What this means is that the magnesium has bound to the creatine molecule.

 Creatine citrate is bonded with other molecules to increase absorption.
-The creatine molecule is bound with citric acid to create creatine citrate.
+The creatine molecule is bound with citric acid.
 Citric acid is a naturally occurring compound found in citrus fruits like lemons and limes.

 This supplement is soluble and absorbent, so it should cause less stomach discomfort.
-However, compared to creatine monohydrate, there doesn’t appear to be any significant differences in absorption between the two.
-Although creatine citrate has decent absorption and seems to be slightly more water-soluble, that’s not to say it’s any more effective than monohydrate.
+However, compared to monohydrate, there doesn’t appear to be any significant differences in absorption between the two.
+Although the citrate formulation has decent absorption and seems to be slightly more water-soluble, that’s not to say it’s any more effective than monohydrate.

 The drawback of this form is that it requires double the amount to be as effective as monohydrate.
 This means that it can end up being a more expensive option, as you have to buy and consume more of the supplement to deliver the same results.
 Nevertheless, it is just as potent as the monohydrate form, and more water-soluble, which helps to avoid clumping in water.